Windows Netstat Command Tutorial with Examples To List Network Ports and Connections

 Discardsis the packets that are discarded because of the problems

 Errorsshow the sizes of the packets where errors occurred

 Unknown protocolsshow the protocols currently unknown by the TCP/IP stack

 Host and ports generally have numeric and text presentations.

 netstat command by default try to resolve the host name and port name into text format.
 If we need to get the host and port numeric information like IP address and the port number we can use

 Display Connection or Ports Process ID

-All ports and connections are opened and managed by processes in operating system.
-For example Apache is web server and uses TCP 80 for listening http requests.
+All ports and connections are opened and managed by processes in the operating system.
+For example, Apache is a web server and uses TCP 80 for listening to HTTP requests.
 We can list processes id of given connection or port with

 > netstat -o